CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Experiments

 \subsection{Experiment Setup}

-\textbf{Datasets.} We report results on the Pascal VOC 2012 and Cityscapes datasets.
-Pascal VOC 2012 is a standard semantic segmentation benchmark with 21 semantic classes, consisting of 1,464 high-quality annotated images for training and 1,449 images for evaluation originally~\cite{everingham2009pascal}.
-Following recent works, we also conduct experiments on the aug Pascal VOC 2012 dataset, which contains more coarsely annotated images from the Segmentation Boundary Dataset (SBD)~\cite{hariharan2011semantic}, resulting in 10,582 training images in total.
+\myPara{Datasets.} We report results on the Pascal VOC 2012 and Cityscapes datasets.
+Pascal VOC 2012 is a semantic segmentation benchmark with 21 classes, consisting of 1,464 high-quality annotated images for training and 1,449 images for evaluation originally~\cite{everingham2009pascal}.
+We also conduct experiments on the aug Pascal VOC 2012 dataset, which contains more coarsely annotated images from the Segmentation Boundary Dataset (SBD)~\cite{hariharan2011semantic}, resulting in 10,582 training images in total.
 Cityscapes is an urban scene understanding dataset, including 2,975 training and 500 validation images with fine annotations~\cite{cordts2016cityscapes}.
-It contains 19 semantic classes of urban scenes, and all images have the resolution of 1024$\times$2048.
+It contains 19 classes of urban scenes, and all images have the resolution of 1024$\times$2048.

-\textbf{Implementation details.} Following most previous semi-supervised semantic segmentation methods, we use DeepLabV3+~\cite{chen2018encoder} with ResNet-101~\cite{he2016deep} pre-trained on ImageNet~\cite{deng2009imagenet} as the backbone.
+\myPara{Implementation details.} Following most previous semi-supervised semantic segmentation methods, we use DeepLabV3+~\cite{chen2018encoder} with ResNet-101~\cite{he2016deep} pre-trained on ImageNet~\cite{deng2009imagenet} as the backbone.
 For the training on the Pascal VOC 2012 dataset, we use stochastic gradient descent (SGD) optimizer with an initial learning rate of 0.001, weight decay of 1e${-4}$, crop size of 321$\times$321 or 513$\times$513, batch size of 16, and training epochs of 80.
 For the Cityscapes dataset, following UniMatch~\cite{yang2022revisiting}, we use stochastic gradient descent (SGD) optimizer with an initial learning rate of 0.005, weight decay of 1e${-4}$, crop size of 801 $\times$ 801, batch size of 16, and training epochs of 240 with 4 $\times$ A40 GPUs.

 As for evaluation metrics, we report the mean Intersection-over-Union (mIoU) with original images following previous papers~\cite{chen2021semi,french2020semi,liu2022perturbed} for the Pascal VOC 2012 dataset.
 For Cityscapes, same as previous methods~\cite{chen2021semi, wang2022semi, yang2022revisiting}, we apply slide window evaluation with a fixed crop in a sliding window manner and then calculate mIoU on these cropped images.
 All the results are measured on the standard validation set based on single-scale inference.